 Air handler (e.g., furnace, fan coil, package unit)

-Nominal Cooling Capacity (tons) of Condenser: This field is filled out automatically.
+Nominal Cooling Capacity (tons): This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.
+If the number of indoor units connected to the outdoor unit is equal to one or the system is a packaged system then this field is equal to the nominal cooling capacity of the condenser.
+If the number of indoor units connected to the outdoor unit is greater than one this field is equal to the indoor unit nominal cooling capacity.

 Condenser Speed Type: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

 Cooling System Zonal Control Type: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.